particle-iot/docs/src/content/getting-started/hardware/hardware-overview.md

 Ethernet is only intended for use as a method of connecting to the Internet.
 It is not intended to connect to isolated Ethernet segments such as Ethernet control networks, and relay information over cellular, for example.
 See the [AN037 Ethernet](/hardware/ethernet/ethernet/) application note for more information.

 The following pins are used by Ethernet.
-These cannot be reconfigured.
+In Device OS 5.3.0 and later these can be [reconfigured](/reference/device-os/api/ethernet/pin-configuration-ethernet/).

 | Ethernet Pin | Argon, Boron, P2, Photon 2 | B Series SoM | Tracker SoM |
 | :--- | :---: | :---: | :---: |